-If you’ve suffered an injury as a pedestrian, discuss the case with the attorneys at Clifford Law Firm.
-Our lawyers have extensive experience representing all types of personal injury cases.
-We have recovered over $2 billion in settlements for our clients.
+If you’ve suffered an injury as a pedestrian, discuss the case with the attorneys at Clifford Law Offices.
+Our lawyers have extensive experience representing all types of cases.
+We have recovered over $4 billion in settlements for our clients.
 Additionally, we will make sure you receive responsive communication throughout the entire case.
 We will reply as soon as we can to all calls, emails, and other forms of correspondence.

 Negligent drivers, low visibility, impaired and distracted driving, and many other factors contribute to the high number of pedestrian accidents that occur in the United States every year.

 According to a 2017 report by the Illinois Department of Transportation:

 - In 2015, 5,030 pedestrian accidents occurred in Illinois.

 - Of these crashes, 4,666 resulted in injuries.

 - Of those injuries, 1,096 were A-injuries, severe injuries that hinder a person’s mobility and quality of life.

 - Property damage occurred in 218 of these crashes.

 Common Pedestrian Accident Injuries